Cocoa High School: Sports

-Cocoa High was the first High School in the county to win an FHSAA State Championship in any sport, winning the Class "A" State Boys Basketball Championship in 1960.
+Cocoa High was the first high school in Brevard County to win an FHSAA State Championship in any sport, winning the Class "A" State Boys Basketball Championship in 1960.
 The team finished #1 in the State and had a 29–1 record.
-The school was also the county's first High School to win a Girl's FHSAA State Championship in any sport winning the Class "AAA" Girls State Basketball Championship in 1978.
+The school was also the county's first high school to win a Girl's FHSAA State Championship in any sport winning the Class "AAA" Girls State Basketball Championship in 1978.
 Coach James Rowe's 2009 Boys Basketball Team won the school's second Basketball Championship winning the Class "AAA" Championship in 2009.

 Its primary athletic rival is Rockledge High School.

 Florida Comprehensive Assessment Test (FCAT) controversy

 At the end of the 2005–2006 school year, Brevard Public School District conducted an internal investigation of Cocoa High which resulted in the removal of four of the school's principals.
 The administration at the school inaccurately reported its FCAT information.
 The District found that the school's principal, and three assistant principals, were involved in the scandal.
 All four administrators were removed from their positions.

 In 2007, the school scored a "D" based on the standardized testing for the year, the lowest score in the district.
-This was raised to an "A", using different criteria in 2010, after state officials decided the old standards were too high.
+This was raised to an "A", using different criteria in 2010.
 It is one of five high schools in Brevard to have this grade.

-Suspension of Robert Marucci
+Suspension controversy

-In 2014, the school made headlines in national media after the suspension of senior Robert Marucci, who had starred in gay adult films to financially support his family.
-The incident sparked outrage on social media, and several students of the school spoke out in Robert's support.

-His mother alleged that the principal, Dr. Stephanie Soliven, had expelled him because of his explicit lifestyle career.
-She also claimed that her son was bullied after his schoolmates found his videos online.
+In 2014, national media reported on the suspension of an 18-year-old male senior who had starred in gay adult films.
+The incident sparked outrage on social media, and several students of the school spoke out in his support.
+His mother said that the principal, Dr. Stephanie Soliven, had expelled him because of his explicit lifestyle career.
+She also stated that her son was bullied after his schoolmates found his videos online.
 Brevard County School District spokeswoman Michelle Irwin, however, disputed that he was suspended because of his job.
-She said the suspension was because of an ongoing investigation about the "possible threats" he made, which Robert denied.
+She said the suspension was because of an ongoing investigation about the "possible threats" he made, which the suspended student denied.
 She also said that he never filed any formal bullying complaints.

-Robert was allowed to return to school after four days of suspension.
-Marucci said the principal "apologized to me and said the threats were made up (by other students)."
-Irwin confirmed that the investigation was complete and he was cleared of suspicion, but refused to disclose the exact reason behind the suspension, citing the Family Educational Rights and Privacy Act.
+He was allowed to return to school after four days of suspension and said the principal "apologized to me and said the threats were made up (by other students)."
+Irwin confirmed that the investigation was complete and he was cleared of suspicion while refusing to disclose the exact reason behind the suspension, citing the Family Educational Rights and Privacy Act.